lsst-dm/dmtn-121/index.rst

 Conclusions
 ===========
+..
+In the conclusions I'd add a connection back to the survey strategy--what fraction of images are usable for template construction using the constant-seeing algorithm given the results above?

 The DCR model generates better templates for image differencing for all ranges of seeing I tested, and has a correspondingly reduced number of false sources detected in the image difference.
 Above airmass 1.1, the number of false detections in these simulations was cut in half, even in the run with the largest range of seeing.